ricksmith26/eb-express/README.md

 - MongoDB credentials use restricted access
 - CORS is configured to only allow requests from `FRONTEND_URL`

+## Known Issues

+### Session Persistence After Server Restart
+Users are logged out when the server restarts because sessions are stored in memory using express-session with in-memory store.

+**Solutions:**
+1. Use connect-mongo to store sessions in MongoDB (recommended)
+2. Use Redis/Memcached for session storage
+3. Switch to stateless JWT-only authentication

+## Additional Documentation

+- **Call History Feature**: See [docs/call-history.md](docs/call-history.md) for WebRTC call tracking implementation
+- **Archived Deployment Docs**: See `docs/` directory for historical deployment guides

 ## Support

 For issues or questions: